tiayyba/CYT180_Lab2/README.md

 * `pandas`
 * `matplotlib`

-If any library is missing, install it using:
+If any library is missing, please install it using:

 ```python
 !pip install pandas matplotlib